-- There should be fixed timelines for CRF completion after each subject's visit, so that data entry is completed on a regular basis. - In the case of multi-centre studies, ensure that all original CRFs are sent to the coordinating centre for data management personnel to review.
+There should be fixed timelines for CRF completion after each subject's visit, so that data entry is completed on a regular basis.

+- In the case of multi centre studies, copies of the CRFs should be sent to the lead site on a regular basis - In the case of multi-centre studies, ensure that all original CRFs are sent to the coordinating centre for data management personnel to review.
 Copies should be made and retained at the site. - If the coordinator becomes aware of a data discrepancy documented on the CRF, the coordinator should raise a query using an email or data clarification form for the site to respond to.